 by Matt Slick

 No, God did not choose us based on foreseen faith.
-If he did then God will be showing partiality by making choices based on what he foresees people will do.
+If He did, then God will be showing partiality by making choices based on what He foresees people will do.
 But God space against showing partiality.

 "For if a man comes into your assembly with a gold ring and dressed in fine clothes, and there also comes in a poor man in dirty clothes, 3 and you pay special attention to the one who is wearing the fine clothes, and say, “You sit here in a good place,” and you say to the poor man, “You stand over there, or sit down by my footstool,” 4 have you not made distinctions among yourselves, and become judges with evil motives?"
 (James 2:2-4).

 The partiality that God is speaking about is looking at a person to see what kind of quality or possession he or she has and then showing favoritism based on it.
-Therefore, if God were to choose us based on something he saw us do in the future, then he would be showing partiality based on a quality in us.
+Therefore, if God were to choose us based on something He saw us do in the future, then He would be showing partiality based on a quality in us.
 But, there is no partiality with God, (Romans 2:11).